NimaSam/OpenFOAM_tutorials/README.md

 ## requirements
-There are different way to install and use OpenFOAM.
-The recommanded procedure with above tutorials:

-* install OpenFOAM and required packages on ubuntu
+There are various methods for installing and utilizing OpenFOAM.
+However, the recommended approach is to install OpenFOAM and required packages on ubuntu LTS versions.

 1- install OpenFOAM9